MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/quick-start-blazor-server-app.md

   - PowerApps
   - D365CE
 ---
-# Quick Start: Blazor Server Web API sample (C#)
+# Quickstart: Blazor Server Web API sample (C#)

-In this quick start you will create a simple Blazor Server application to connect to your Common Data Service environment using the Web API.
+In this quickstart, you'll create a Blazor Server application to connect to your Common Data Service environment using the Web API.

-You will authenticate and use an <xref:System.Net.Http.HttpClient> to send a `GET` request to the <xref href="Microsoft.Dynamics.CRM.WhoAmI?text=WhoAmI Function" /> the response will be a <xref href="Microsoft.Dynamics.CRM.WhoAmIResponse?text=WhoAmIResponse ComplexType" />.
+You'll authenticate and use an <xref:System.Net.Http.HttpClient> to send a `GET` request to the <xref href="Microsoft.Dynamics.CRM.WhoAmI?text=WhoAmI Function" /> the response will be a <xref href="Microsoft.Dynamics.CRM.WhoAmIResponse?text=WhoAmIResponse ComplexType" />.
 You will display the `UserId` property value.

 > [!NOTE]
 > This is a very simple example to show how to get connected with a minimum of code.
-The following [Enhanced quick start](enhanced-quick-start.md) will build upon this sample to apply better design patterns.
+The following [Enhanced quickstart](enhanced-quick-start.md) will build upon this sample to apply better design patterns.

 ## Prerequisites

 - Visual Studio (2019 16.6.2 recommended)
-- Familiarity with the Azure Portal
+- Familiarity with the Azure portal
 - Internet connection
 - Valid user account for a Common Data Service instance
 - Admin access to grant application registrations